 - Liquidity Grab: Liquidity is collected from a key range, leading to a price reversal;

-- Displacement: After liquidity grab, the price makes an aggressive move (Displacement) in the opposite direction, resulting in a Break of Structure (BOS);
+- Displacement: After liquidity grab, the price makes an Displacement move in the opposite direction, resulting in a Break of Structure (BOS);

 - Return to Fair Value Gap: Following BOS, price retraces to the Fair Value Gap, creating an entry opportunity.